 Final Grade: B+

 Imagine on a Monday morning, being barely awake and you just woke up from your phone alarm; you checked this random 1 message on your phone and bam, you see a bunch of letters immediately.
-Your mind isn’t ready to process the grades that you just saw; and the B+ grade that eluded me for my entire year appeared for all 5 of my modules.
+Your mind isn’t ready to process the grades that you just saw; and the B+ grade that eluded me for my entire year appeared for 4 of my modules.
+Yet another 3.9 semester, which means that I am slipping away closer to the danger 4.0 zone.
 I really didn’t know how to react to receiving such grades, but as the day began it started to sink in but again, it just becomes a bunch of letters which you wouldn’t remember ever again.
 Statistically this is my best semester if I didn’t include all the S/Us that I used in the previous semesters, which didn’t make sense but what really does when it comes to grades haha.

 I did expect the worst out of this semester, so I can’t be disappointed at myself for getting a B+ grade, but at the same time it’s just a meh moment because you didn’t really do very good either.
 Accounting students are really a smart group of people, so it’s fierce competition among your peers as you try and survive the bell curve.
 Getting B+ means that you are around in the middle of the pack, which is really nothing to be ashamed about.
 CAP dropped by 0.17 which of course sucks, but again it has been a steady decline once the protection of free S/U were gone.
 The next 2 years will just be a fight to maintain that CAP in the second class upper region.
 Although graduating with whatever grade wouldn’t really matter unless you join the government sector, it’s just a personal challenge to myself because I really do pride myself in doing well in school.